What Is A Healthy Forest?

 Snags that fall into rivers are important habitat for fish and aquatic life.
 Such input is episodic–meaning only once in a hundred years or more after a large fire do you get a major input of fallen trees.
 High severity fires are a major contributor of such snags to aquatic ecosystems.
 Photo George Wuerthner

-Logging removal of a significant portion of the trees may influence the forest’s genetic adaptations by removing individual trees with specific alleles that may provide long-term survival to the forest stand.
+Removal of a significant portion of the trees may influence the forest’s genetic adaptations by removing individual trees with specific alleles that may provide long-term survival to the forest stand.

-For instance, some trees may have a greater resistance to some mortality factors like insects, drought, cold, wildfire, and disease.
+For instance, some trees may have a greater resistance to mortality factors like insects, drought, cold, wildfire, and disease.
 These adaptations may only manifest if the stand experiences one of these agents.
 Since one can’t tell which trees have any particular genetic adaptation, logging may reduce the “resilience” of the forest.

 Down wood is also critical to ecosystem function and a healthy forest ecosystem.
-Wildfire, insects, disease, drought, all contribute to this essential ecosystem conponent.
+Wildfire, insects, disease, drought, all contribute to this essential ecosystem component.
 Logging reduces such important elements of a healthy forest ecosystem.
 Photo George Wuerthner

 Rajora et al. (2000) compared genetic diversity between pre-harvest pristine and post-harvest residual gene pools of two adjacent, old-growth stands of Eastern White Pine in Ontario.
 The conclusion was that logging reduced genetic diversity in the post-harvest residual gene pools of the two old-growth stands.
 Also, all of the genetic losses were low-frequency or rare alleles, which may compromise the integrity of locally adapted gene pools and the ability of Eastern White Pine to respond to changing environmental conditions.